Registered Professional Planner: British Columbia

 Planners who are fully certified by the Planning Institute of British Columbia (PIBC) have "the exclusive right and privilege to utilize the professional title 'Registered Professional Planner' and designation 'RPP' in British Columbia".

 Alberta

 The Professional and Occupational Associations Registration Act is "right to title" legislation that provides planners in Alberta with the RPP title.
 However, there are no outlined fines for those who misrepresent themselves as RPPs.

 The Alberta Professional Planners Institute regulates the planning profession in Alberta.

 Saskatchewan

 The Saskatchewan Professional Planners Institute regulates the granting of the RPP title under the authority of The Community Planning Profession Act.
 The Act provides "right to title" protections but explicitly notes that providing planning services is not restricted to RPPs.
 However, municipalities may only approve subdivisions if they employ a RPP.
 Further, any official plan in Saskatchewan must be prepared in consultation with a RPP.

 Manitoba

 As of 2015, Manitoba has protected the title "Registered Professional Planner" and the abbreviation RPP through legislation.
 Only individuals who are members in good standing of the Manitoba Professional Planners Institute may use the title RPP.
+Municipalities must consult with an RPP on the preparation of their development plan and regional plans must be prepared by an RPP.